limpyd/redis-limpyd-jobs/README.rst

 This method, if defined on your job model (it's not there by default, ie "ghost") is called by the worker when the job failed and has been requeued by the worker.

 -  ``queue``: The queue from which the job was fetched.

+``on_delayed`` (ghost method)
+'''''''''''''''''''''''''''''

+This method, if defined on your job model (it's not there by default, ie "ghost") is called by the worker when the job was delayed (by settings its status to ``STATUSES.DELAYED``) during its execution (note that you may also want to set the ``delayed_until`` of the job value to a correct one datetime (a string represetation of an utc datetime), or the worker will delay it for 60 seconds)

+-  ``queue``: The queue from which the job was fetched.